adobe/aem-core-cif-components/ui.apps/src/main/content/jcr_root/apps/core/cif/components/structure/navigation/v1/navigation/README.md

 ### Properties

+This component has the following properties defined by the Navigation component of the AEM Core Components library.

+1. `./navigationRoot` - defines the site's navigation root for which to build the navigation tree
+2. `./structureDepth` - defines the category navigation structure depth, valid values are in the interval [1, 10]
+3. `./skipNavigationRoot` - it should be always `true` or omitted as it defaults to `true`, to include only the descendants of the navigation root and exclude the root itself
+4. `./collectAllPages` - it should be always `false` to honor the `./structureDepth` property and avoid collecting all pages that are descendants of the `./navigationRoot`

-This component has no properties but indirectly references properties of the [catalog page](ui.apps/src/main/content/jcr_root/apps/core/cif/components/structure/catalogpage/v1/catalogpage):
+Indirectly references the following properties of the [catalog page](ui.apps/src/main/content/jcr_root/apps/core/cif/components/structure/catalogpage/v1/catalogpage):

 1. `./magentoRootCategoryId` - the Magento root category id used as an entry point for the navigation
-2. `./showMainCategories` - show the main top level categories directly or use catelog page as entry point
+2. `./showMainCategories` - show the main top level categories directly or use catalog page as entry point
-3. `./navigationRoot` - defines the site's navigation root for which to build the navigation tree
-4. `./structureDepth` - defines the category navigation structure depth

 ## BEM Description